Try our latest OECD Observer crossword.

 The word “patient” comes from Latin, and means “the one that suffers”.
-Health care has historically been about “taking care” and “protecting” the patient that suffers.
+Healthcare has historically been about “taking care” and “protecting” the patient that suffers.
 Under this view the patient is more or less helpless.
 The healthcare professional on the other hand plays the dominant role, as an authority, to be heeded and obeyed.
-This attitude is all too prevalent today, in that the passive patient is not seen as having useful knowledge or capacity, and so must wait patiently for the doctors’ orders.
-With people-centred care comes a new, fresher attitude and perspective, which highlight the patients’ capabilities, knowledge and own value-setting.
+This attitude is all too prevalent today, in that the passive patient is not seen as having useful knowledge or capacities, and so must wait patiently for the doctors’ orders.

 For everyone working in the healthcare sector, 2017 arrives with much to celebrate and a great deal to ponder.
 On the one hand, we can look back on decades of sustained progress, with universal coverage of healthcare rising and people enjoying generally healthier and longer lives than ever before.
 Funding is increasing and the OECD’s figures on the state of play show the number of doctors and nurses has grown significantly across most OECD countries since 2000.

 Which country does best at reading and science?
 Are young students well equipped with the 21st-century skills they will need to face tomorrow’s challenges?
 The OECD’s Programme for International Student Assessment (PISA), which tests the skills and knowledge of 15-year-old students in science, reading and mathematics, intends to answer these questions.

 The political landscape of global governance is changing profoundly.
 This is posing great challenges to policy makers and organisations such as the OECD.

 From the OECD Observer team.